 After three more checks of my blood pressure and blood sugar, Cheyenne read me the riot act.
 She told me to call my doctor and make an appointment immediately.
 She then launched into the importance of eating healthy, lots of fiber, Omega-rich fish, low cholesterol, decreasing stress, quitting smoking.
 All the healthy stuff.

 But who the hell can stop smoking when you’ve missed an afternoon’s worth of work and became the firm’s humiliated damsel?
-At some point, the partners will quit making jokes about my weak stomach, and the housewife hens from my parents’ neighborhood will stop murmuring about Mrs. Stephen’s account of how the asshole who once almost knocked up her daughter passed out in front of his colleagues.
-But until then, I’m just “that jackass.”
+At some point, the partners will quit making jokes about my weak stomach, but until then, I’m just “that jackass.”